HuntsmanCancerInstitute/OncoTree/README.md

 5. Obtain a [Ollama.com](https://ollama.com/) key and save it in a file called key.txt , alternatively see the [RunScripts](https://github.com/HuntsmanCancerInstitute/OncoTree/tree/master/Resources/RunScripts) folder for bash and snakemake workflow files for utilizing local nodes and a slurm cluster.

 ## Usage
-**Convert your tumor information into a structured JSON file with these elements:**
+**Convert your tumor information (clinical reports, path lab reports, etc.) into a structured JSON file with these elements:**
 ```
 {
    "icd_code_descriptions": "Malignant neoplasm of pancreas; Malignant neoplasm of pancreas, unspecified; Adenocarcinoma; Pancreas",